MSFT

 • Regulating the test with large groups becomes somewhat difficult as it is hard to track which athletes have repeatedly failed to reach the end-line before the beep.

-• It is shown that test familiarity can impact results, meaning individuals that are unfamiliar with the test procedure may achieve less than optimal scores.
+• It is shown that test familiarity can impact results, meaning individuals who are unfamiliar with the test procedure may achieve less than optimal scores.
 Consequently, test familiarisation is highly recommended.

 1. Cooper, S.M., Baker, J.S., Tong, R.J., Roberts, E., & Hanford, M. (2005).
 The repeatability and criterion related validity of the 20 m multistage fitness test as a predictor of maximal oxygen uptake in active young men.
 British Journal of Sports Medicine, 39(9).
 [PubMed]